DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning

 \subsection{DOMAIN Optimizes a Low Bound Value}

-Considering the influence of sampling errors and model errors, we present the conditions for the existence of a lower bound on the value function in the DOMAIN, demonstrating that DOMAIN does not underestimate the value function for all states.
-Additionally, we discuss a sufficient condition under which the lower bound of DOMAIN is tighter than that of COMBO, indicating that DOMAIN exhibits weaker conservatism on offline dataset.
+\tx{Considering the influence of sampling and model errors, we present the conditions for the existence of a lower bound on the value function in DOMAIN and demonstrate that DOMAIN does not underestimate the value function for any state.} Additionally, we discuss a sufficient condition under which the lower bound of DOMAIN is tighter than that of COMBO, indicating that DOMAIN exhibits weaker conservatism.